 A client who is referred to an individual or firm becomes the client of that individual or firm for the purposes of the services provided under the referral arrangement.
+The registrant receiving a referral must meet all of its obligations as a registrant toward its referred clients, including know your client, know your product, and suitability determinations.
+The registrant cannot rely on the referring party to discharge any part of these obligations, nor should a registrant knowingly participate in a referral arrangement where the other party is engaged in registerable activity without being appropriately registered or exempt from registration.

-The registrant receiving a referral must meet all of its obligations as a registrant toward its referred clients, including know your client and suitability determinations.
+- clients are provided with disclosure about the referral arrangement to help them evaluate the referral arrangement and the extent of any conflicts of interest